Colleges and Degree Programs

 For students enrolled in an Accelerated Program, the MSU Graduate Council has established the following guidelines in cooperation with the Office of the Registrar:

-• Once the student is accepted into the Accelerated Program, the student and the advisor may select up to 9-12 hours that will satisfy both undergraduate and graduate requirements.
+- Once the student is accepted into the Thrive in Five Program, the student and the advisor may select up to 9-12 hours that will satisfy both undergraduate and graduate requirements.
 These courses may be split-level (i.e., 4000-6000) or 8000 level classes.
 The student must enroll in the courses for graduate credit (i.e., 6000-level or higher).

-• Students are permitted to opt out of the Accelerated Program at any time, at which point they would complete only the undergraduate portion of the program.
+- Students are permitted to opt out of the Thrive in Five Program at any time, at which point they would complete only the undergraduate portion of the program.
 No additional dual counting of courses would occur after the student opted out of the accelerated degree program.

-An Accelerated Program is offered by the academic departments listed below.
+A Thrive in Five is offered by the academic departments listed below.
 In addition to the above-listed requirements, departments may have additional requirements such as the completion of specific courses or a statement of professional interests and goals.
-See the Accelerated Program section for the department of interest.
+See the Thrive in Five section below for the department of interest.

 College of Agriculture and Life Sciences